sophiabrandt/FCC-Random-Quote-Machine/README.md

 - User Story: I can press a button to tweet out a quote.

+### Known bugs

+- the app was written in ES6 and is (not yet) backwards compatible, for more information see this [table](https://kangax.github.io/compat-table/es6/)

 ---------

 This implementation was coded by [Sophia Brandt](http://sophiabrandt.com).